influxdb-rs/influxdb-rust/README.md

 }
 ```

-For further examples, check out the Integration Tests in `tests/integration_tests.rs` in the repository.
+For further examples, check out the integration tests in `tests/integration_tests.rs` in the repository.

 ## Choice of HTTP backend